-Hailing from west of Indianapolis, this 3-piece ensemble consists of David "Blackjack Davey" Moore on guitar and vocals, James "Jimmy" Hornaday on bass, and Ron "Roxy" Brown on drums.
+Hailing from west of Indianapolis, this 4-piece ensemble consists of David "Blackjack Davey" Moore on guitar and vocals, James "Jimmy" Hornaday on bass, Ron "Roxy" Brown on drums, and Edward "Eddie" Pithey on saxophone.

 Each member brings their own vast, unique musical background and perspective, but all share a strong common bond: love of the Blues.
 With the Blues being the basis of so many genres of music, the band is known for taking familiar tunes from other genres and then “twisting” those melodies and tempos to better represent the Blues.
 Watching them create something special, familiar but different, all while still honoring the hallowed tradition of the Blues-that is what makes attending a BLACKJACK DAVEY AND THE RHYTHM KINGS show an engaging and fun experience for the audience.